-Back when we made the decision to come to Canada to spend our summer, I knew that I had to go whale watching no matter what; after all, it’s the 30th item on my bucket list.
-In Tofino, the whale watching season runs from March to October, so I knew it would be the perfect opportunity to watch these majestic mammals in their natural habitat.
-Since I’m not a big spender, I searched for the cheapest option available and finally settled for the tour offered by Weigh West Marine Resort; the total price for the whale watching tour was of $77,28 CAD, tax included.
+Back when we decided to come to Canada to spend our summer, I knew that I had to go whale watching no matter what.
+After all, it’s the 30th item on my bucket list.
+In Tofino, the whale watching season runs from March to October.
+So this was the perfect time to watch these majestic mammals in their natural habitat.
+Since I’m not a big spender, I searched for the cheapest option available.
+And settled for the tour offered by Weigh West Marine Resort; the total price for the whale watching tour was of $77,28 CAD including tax.

-As I chose to go on the open decked boat, I arrived at the dock early in the morning.
+I chose to go on the open decked boat, so I arrived at the dock early in the morning.
 We were only 6 people on the boat, plus our guide.
-The company provided us with a floating suit, just in case we’d fall in the water; plus beanie hats to keep us warm during our ride.
+The company provided us with a floating suit, just in case we’d fall in the water; plus, beanie hats to keep us warm during our ride.
 Even if I looked like the Michelin man’s sister, I was grateful for the extra insulation in this gray and misty morning.
-The boat glided swiftly on the water on the way out of the bay; but as soon as we got into the open ocean the huge waves made our boat bounced around a lot, making us all giggle.
+The boat glided swiftly on the water on the way out of the bay.
+But as soon as we got into the open ocean, the huge waves made our boat bounced around a lot, making us all giggle.

-After about 45 minutes, we got to our first spot to see a pod of gray whales feeding.
-It was hard to take photos of them, as one could never tell where and when they would surface; plus the waves kept rocking the boat vigorously, making it even harder.
-I just managed to get a couple of good tail shots and a video; although I must warm you that you might get sea sick just from watching it!
-After trying a few times, I just turned off my camera and decided to just enjoy the moment.
+After about 45 minutes, we got to the first spot to see a pod of gray whales feeding.
+It was hard to take photos of them.
+One could never tell where and when they would surface.
+Plus, the waves kept rocking the boat vigorously, making it even harder.
+I just managed to get a couple of good tail shots and a video.
+Although I must warm you, you might get sea sick just from watching it!
+After trying a few times, I just turned my camera off and decided to just enjoy the moment.

-From there we went on to other spots where we saw seals, sea lions and we even sighted a bald eagle in the distance.
-As before, taking photos with my point-and-shoot Canon Powershot G11 was a challenge because we were a bit far away and the boat kept moving with the waves.
-I would have liked to have a more powerful lens to zoom in; but nevertheless, my little camera managed to get some pretty decent shots.
+From there, we went on to other spots where we saw seals and sea lions.
+We even sighted a bald eagle in the distance.
+As before, taking photos with my point-and-shoot Canon Powershot G11 was a challenge.
+We were a bit far away and the boat kept moving with the waves.
+I would have liked to have a more powerful lens to zoom in; but my little camera managed to get some pretty decent shots, me thinks.

-Overall the trip lasted just under two and a half hours.
-I was a bit disappointed that we didn’t get to see anymore whales apart from the gray whales, as I would have loved to see some killer whales; but I understand that whale watching tours can be a hit-and-miss affair.
-Besides, that same afternoon we met a couple who had chosen another company that took them on a tour that was almost an hour longer; but they only got to see the gray whales as well.
+Overall, the trip lasted just under two and a half hours.
+I was a bit disappointed that we didn’t get to see anymore whales apart from the gray whales.
+I would have loved to see some killer whales; but I understand that whale watching tours can be a hit-and-miss affair.
+That same afternoon we met a couple who had chosen another company that took them on a tour that was almost an hour longer.
+However, they only got to see the gray whales as well.
 In any case, it was a great experience and I can’t wait to go whale watching again somewhere else in the world.